open-timetable/timetable/README.md

-# The Open Class Timetable Data Structure
+# The Open Class Timetable Data Structure Project

+The full example please see [This.](/open-timetable/timetable/blob/master/test/test.ts)